auzhuman/Nodejs_/README.md

 	What content is loaded for each url ---for client side -fte -get,put,post,delete
-	next hands the control to next handler. express.router is used for routing
+	next hands the control to next handler.
+        1.express.router is used for routing
-	unlike using --app / --route is used for eg.route.get,route.put
+	  unlike using --app / --router is used
+	  -for eg.router.get,router.put -- router can be declared  with any variable -const about = require("express").Router()

-	we can use route for different http methods like a nested promise handling. for eg app.route('/home')
+	2.we can use route for different http methods like a nested promise handling. for eg app.route('/home')
 	         .get({})
 	         .put({})
 	  It is also called a miniapp.
         but in router we cannot use it to listen to the port.

-        router.route('/:name') //dynamic handler must be at last
+        router.route('/:name')  //dynamic handler must be at last about.route(/home)

 3.Third party middleware